opendaylight/docs/docs/release-process/milestone-readouts/m0/tsdr.rst

 3. Project Category: Application

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - Time Series Data Repository
+4. Project Labels: Time Series Data Repository

-5. Project PTL:
+5. Project PTL: YuLing Chen, yulingchen54@gmail.com, yulingchen

-   - YuLing Chen
-   - yulingchen54@gmail.com
-   - yulingchen

 6. Do you confirm that the list of Project Committers is updated and accurate?
-   No - being updated
+No, being updated.